Nutrition and Dietetics

 The credentialing process:

 To become a nutritionist or registered dietitian (RDN), specific requirements must be met.
-Current requirements include completion of a Bachelor's degree academic preparation, supervised practice, and passing the Registration Examination for Dietitians to become credentialed as an RDN.
+Current requirements include completion of a Bachelor's degree academic preparation, supervised practice, and passing the CDR Registration Examination for Dietitians to become credentialed as an RDN.
 These requirements are periodically reviewed by the AND and are subject to change.
-The College of the Ozarks Didactic Program in Dietetics is accredited by ACEND and upon successful completion of the program, a Bachelors of Science in Dietetics and a verification statement stating current DPD requirements have been met, will be granted.
+The College of the Ozarks Didactic Program in Nutrition and Dietetics is accredited by ACEND and upon successful completion of the program, a Bachelors of Science in Nutrition and Dietetics and a verification statement stating current DPD requirements have been met, will be granted.
 Students are eligible to apply to accredited supervised practice programs during their last semester.

 In addition to RDN credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
 Licensure for dietitians in Missouri has been required since August, 2004.
 Information for Missouri licensure of dietitians may be viewed at http://www.eatrightmissouri.org.

-During FCN 412 Senior Seminar in Dietetics, students receive information on the application process for dietetic internships.
+During FCN 412 Senior Seminar in Nutrition and Dietetics, students receive information on the application process for dietetic internships.
 Many programs now use the Dietetic Internship Central Application Service (DICAS) online for this process.
 In addition, students register with D & D Digital in order to participate in the computer matching process.
 This process is used to match internships top choices with the student's top choices.
 The student must rank the internships in order of preference.
 There is a $50 fee for the matching process.
-Postmark dates are in February and September and notifications are made in April and November.
+Submission dates are in February and September and notifications are made in April and November.
 Students will receive their match by email on the match date.
 If the student is matched with an internship, the student must contact the internship director within two days to accept the position.
 If the student is not matched, the students can access the D & D Digital website two days after the matching date to view a list of internships with space available.
 Students who are not matched are encouraged to contact the program director as soon as possible.
 The D & D digital website can be found at https://www.dnddigital.com/index.html and the DICAS Online site at http://www.eatrightpro.org/resources/acend for more information.